Autodesk Licence Compliance | Importance of software licensing

-Using genuine software and following established software asset management (SAM) practices are important for all businesses and organizations.
+Using genuine software and following established software asset management (SAM) practices are important for all businesses and organisations.

-Using genuine software and following established software asset management (SAM) practices are important for all businesses and organizations.
+Using genuine software and following established software asset management (SAM) practices are important for all businesses and organisations.

 Effective software management can reduce the time spent and potential costs associated with licensing issues.

-Effective software asset management programs ensure you do not download nonvalid software from unauthorized sources.
+Effective software asset management programmes ensure you do not download nonvalid software from unauthorised sources.

 Using only genuine Autodesk software means guaranteed access to technical support.
 Most companies do not offer technical support for nonvalid software.